A characterization of absolutely dilatable Schur multipliers: Introduction

 \begin{theorem} Assume that $(\Omega,\mu)$ is separable and let $\phi\in L^\infty(\Omega^2)$.
 The following assertions are equivalent. \begin{itemize} \item [(i)] The function $\phi$ is a bounded Schur multiplier and $T_\phi\colon B(L^2(\Omega))\to B(L^2(\Omega))$ admits a separable absolute dilation. \item [(ii)] There exist a normalized tracial von Neumann algebra $(N,\tau_N)$ with a separable predual and a unitary $d\in L^\infty_\sigma(\Omega; N)$ such that

 \end{itemize} \end{theorem}

 Sections 2-4 provide all the necessary background and preliminary results on dilations, $L^\infty_\sigma(\Omega;\bullet)$-spaces, tensor products and Schur multipliers.
 The proof of Theorem \ref{1Main} is given in Section \ref{SProof}.
 It relies on various preparatory results presented in Section \ref{Prep}.
 The final Section \ref{S-NSC} is dedicated to the non separable case.
 We give a version of Theorem \ref{1Main} for Schur multipliers which admit a (not necessarily separable) absolute dilation.
-We also discuss the discrete case.
+We also discuss the discrete case in the last two sections.